MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 This page will be shown when the device detects a wired connection with limited connectivity.
 You have three options:

 -   You can select a wireless network to use instead of the limited wired connection.

 -   You can skip connecting to a network by selecting **Skip this step**.
 You'll be taken to the [Set up for you page](#set-up-for-you).

+    > [!NOTE]
-    **Note**  If you skip this, the device will not have a network connection, and nothing that requires a network connection will work on your Surface Hub, including things like email and calendar synchronization.
+    > If you skip this, the device will not have a network connection, and nothing that requires a network connection will work on your Surface Hub, including things like email and calendar synchronization.
 You can connect to a wireless network later using Settings (see [Wireless network management](wireless-network-management-for-surface-hub.md)).

 -   You can select **Enter proxy settings** which will allow you to specify how to use the network proxy.
 You'll be taken to the next screen.